Erudika/paraio.org/src/monolite/partials/020-metrics-logging.md

 ---

 Para uses SLF4J as a logging abstraction framework, meaning you can plug in any logging implementation like Logback, Log4j2, etc. By default Para uses Logback.
-To use another implementation, exclude all Lockback packages from `pom.xml` like this:
+To use another implementation, exclude all Logback packages from `pom.xml` like this:
 ```
 <dependency>